|Is Replaced By:||http://dublincore.org/documents/2006/04/10/dcmi-period/|

 4 In this context the name is non-normative.
 In the case of a conflict, the interval identified by the start and end values takes precedence.
 The name is provided for user convenience only._

 The components of a DCMI Period identifier have no meaning when disaggregated, since in any particular instance it is the complete set which indicates the specific time interval.
-Thus, use of DCMI Period to identify a time interval requires that the components are linked together.
-For systems in which data is encoded using a limited character set, this is conveniently accomplished by packaging the components into a single text-string according to the DCSV [DCSV] recommendation.
+For systems in which data is encoded using a limited character set, this is conveniently accomplished by packaging the components into a single text string according to the DCSV syntax [DCSV] .

-Writing DCMI Period using DCSV notation is straightforward, using the component names defined above.
-A DCMI Period value appears as follows:
+A DCMI Period value string using DCSV syntax, and using the component names defined above appears as follows:

 start=v1; end=v2; scheme=v3; name=v4;

-where v1 - v4 are values as defined in the table above.
+where v1 - v4 are component values as defined in the table above.